scspijker/custom-rpict-mqtt-bridge/README.md

 # rpict-mqtt-bridge

 This is a very simple functional, untested and "as-is" public domain implementation of an MQTT bridge reading Lechacals RPICT Raspberry Pi hats.
+Written in Golang, for portability and speed.

 My personal setup has a "RPICT3V4v5" main hat, measuring the 3 phase voltages, then 4 extra hats all "RPICT8v5", measuring currents.